deepaksp/vx-notepads/README.md

 ## Features

 - 📝 Quick note creation directly from the activity bar
-- 🗂️ Organized notes storage in a hidden `.vxnotes` folder
+- 🗂️ Dual storage options:
+  - Local workspace storage (`.vxnotes` folder)
+  - Global storage for project-independent notes
 - 📌 Easy access to all your notes in one place
 - ✏️ Rename and edit notes with ease
 - 🗑️ Delete notes you no longer need
+- ✨ Full Markdown support with:
+  - Syntax highlighting
+  - Preview mode
+  - Headers, lists, and code blocks
+  - Tables and links
+  - And more!

 ## Usage

 1. Click on the VX Notepads icon in the activity bar (side panel)
 2. Click the '+' icon to create a new note
 3. Your note will open in the editor
-4. Write your thoughts, code snippets, or ideas
+4. Write your thoughts using Markdown syntax
 5. Notes are automatically saved

 ## Managing Notes

 - **Create Note**: Click the '+' icon in the VX Notepads panel
+- **Storage Location**: Choose between:
+  - Workspace: Saves in project's `.vxnotes` folder (this is done automatically)
+  - Global: Saves in your user directory
 - **Open Note**: Click on any note in the list
 - **Rename Note**: Click the edit icon (pencil) next to the note
 - **Delete Note**: Click the trash icon next to the note

 ## Storage

-All notes are stored in a `.vxnotes` folder in your workspace root directory.
+All Local notes are stored in a `.vxnotes` folder in your workspace root directory.
 The folder is automatically hidden from the VS Code explorer to keep your workspace clean.
+Global notes are stored in user defind location and can be changed anytime.

 ## Installation